 Everyday creativity conference

-• Professor Sarah Moss, Novelist and Professor in Creative Writing, University of Warwick University
+- Professor Sarah Moss, Novelist and Professor in Creative Writing, University of Warwick

-• Professor Sue Heath, Professor of Sociology, and Dr Andy Balmer, Senior Lecturer in Sociology, Morgan Centre for Research into Everyday Lives, University of Manchester
+- Dr Andy Balmer, Senior Lecturer in Sociology, The University of Manchester

 Creativity is often equated with individual artistry or genius – what we might call creativity with a ‘big C’ – but our world is full of much more humble or quotidian forms of ‘small c’ creativity which come alive in the ordinary and extraordinary, charismatic and mundane, dogged and revelatory, experiences of everyday life.
 Whether in the kitchen or in conversation, in our work or leisure time, creativity is part of our everyday lives, practices, imaginations and social relations.